ouuan/pacwatch/README.md

     - packages: # the pacakges of a verbose rule
         - linux
         - linux-lts
+      always: true # always use verbose output for these packages
+    - packages:
+        - systemd
+      groups:
-      groups: # if the changes of the packages are in these groups, use verbose output
+        - minor-two # if the changes of the packages are in these groups, use verbose output
-        - minor
-        - patch
 ```